Traditional design and modern luxuries in Old Metairie.

 Located in the New Orleans suburb of Old Metairie, this residential estate grew out of the owner’s desire for a traditionally styled and well-lit home.
-The scope included the main house and after the owner acquired a neighboring property, expanded to include several accessory buildings and a pool.
-The accessory structures include a garage with a second story estate manager’s apartment, a poolside pavilion for entertaining, and a building housing changing rooms, a wine cellar, and a card room.
-A covered walkway connects these structures to the house with an integrated language of materials and detailing.
+The initial program included the main house and after the owner acquired a neighboring property, expanded to include several accessory buildings and a pool.

 The main house was completed in December 2004 and the accessory buildings July 2005.
 When Hurricane Katrina hit the city in August 2005, the house was flooded with two feet of water despite being raised above grade three feet.
 Because the water sat for weeks, everything below the waterline was ruined and needed to be replaced.
-Over the next two years, great care was taken to repair the damaged areas and match the existing materials that were to remain.
-This renovation also gave the owner and architect the opportunity to improve upon the initial design – by replacing the manufactured kitchen cabinetry with custom milled cabinets and adding ceiling treatments to the dining room, library, and family room.
+Over the next two years, this renovation also gave the owner and architect the opportunity to improve upon the initial design – by replacing the manufactured kitchen cabinetry with custom milled cabinets and adding ceiling treatments to the dining room, library, and family room.